The #1 Millionaire-Maker Stock

 Finally, let’s take a look at insider buying.
 It’s one of my favorite metrics to look at.
 If a company’s leadership is buying shares of their own company with all they know about it, it can only mean one thing: They think it’s about to go up.

 And here, Globalstar does not disappoint.
-One director, James Monroe, made six massive purchases in December 2024.
+One director, James Monroe, has made multiple open-market purchases over the past year.
 Five of them were for half-a-million shares.
 One of them was for 530,000.
 In total, those brought his total shares up to 11.33 million.
 And he has continued that buying spree into 2025, picking up more than 330,000 shares in a series of five purchases (one for over 209,000 shares) between March and May of 2025.
 So that’s my fourth criterion satisfied.

 The good news for Globalstar doesn’t end there either.
-The company has $241.41 million in cash, has a gross margin of 66.7%, and is trading for a bargain-basement price.
+The company has a strong liquidity position and attractive gross margins, and is trading for a bargain-basement price.

 The stock of an innovative company with financials like this at bargain-basement prices could multiply your money by a factor of 10X, 50X, or even 100X over time… You can’t afford not to load up on this millionaire-maker stock.